opensearch-project/documentation-website/_search-plugins/search-relevance/rerank-by-field.md

 Introduced 2.18
 {: .label .label-purple }

-You can rerank search results by a document field using a `by_field` rerank type.
+You can use a `by_field` rerank type to rerank search results by a document field.
 Reranking search results by a field is useful if a model has already run and produced a numerical score for your documents or if a previous search response processor was applied and you want to rerank documents differently based on an aggregated field.

 To implement reranking, you need to configure a [search pipeline]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/index/) that runs at search time.
 The search pipeline intercepts search results and applies the [`rerank` processor]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/rerank-processor/) to them.
 The `rerank` processor evaluates the search results and sorts them based on the new scores obtained from a document field.